dekuNukem/traffic-cone-film-scanning/README.md

 * Know basics of 3D printing (or have someone do it for you)

-## Parts

-Interested?
+## Sounds Great, I'm In!

 Let's get started!
 The setup involves:

 * Light Table
 * Macro Lens